Julia Lermontova: Research

 The Butlerov–Eltekov–Lermontova reaction is an organic reaction which allows for the addition of branches onto hydrocarbons.

 After completing her education, she returned to Russia, and began working in Vladimir Markovnikov's laboratory at the University of Moscow.
 She then received an invitation to move to St. Petersburg from Alexander Butlerov.
-It was here that she did research on 2-methyl-2-butenoic acid.
+Working in the chemical laboratory of St. Petersburg University under Butlerov, she undertook research on 2-methyl-2-butenoic acid.

 In 1877, after the death of her father, she moved to Moscow with her family, and began working in Markovnikov's laboratory, in oil research.
 She was the first woman to work in this area of research.
 Additionally, she developed a device for the continuous distillation of petroleum, however the device was unable to be adapted to an industrial scale.

 At the January 1878 conference of the Russian Chemical Society, A. P. Eltekov reported on a new method of synthesizing hydrocarbons of the formula C_{n}H_{2n}, which Butlerov noted that many of these experiments had been previously conducted by Lermontova.
 This research later became of value when highly branched hydrocarbon synthesis was further studied for its industrial production and use for some types of motor fuels.
 This process later became known as the Butlerov–Eltekov–Lermontova's reaction.

 Butlerov tried to convince her to accept a position teaching at the Superior courses for women, which she would not accept, stating concerns that she may not be given permission to by the Minister of Education.
 In 1881, she became the first woman to join the Russian Technical Association.

 Life after research

 As she had inherited her family's estate in Semenkovo, she made it a habit to live there in the summer months, and eventually she lived there permanently.
 After moving to Semenkovo permanently, she retired from chemistry.
 It was there she developed an interest in the agricultural sciences, developing cheese that was eventually sold throughout Russia and Ukraine.
 In the spring of 1889, she became seriously ill with double pneumonia, and that fall traveled to Stockholm to visit Sofia Kovalevskaya.
 In 1890, Kovalevskaya traveled to St. Petersburg with her daughter Fufa, where Lermontova met them and picked up her Fufa prior to Kovalevskaya's death in 1891.

 In 1917, after the October revolution, an attempt was made to nationalize the estate in Semenkovo, however, through the intervention of the Minister of Education, Anatoli Lunascharski, she was permitted to keep the estate.
-Julia Lermontova died in 1919 from a brain hemorrhage.
+Lermontova died in 1919 from a brain hemorrhage.
 While she never married, Sofia (Fufa) Kovaleyskaya (her step-daughter) inherited the entire estate.